 Eventually, unable to cope with even seeing me anymore, he stalked off into the night, my boyfriend no more.

 I watched him go, feeling as if I'd just run an emotional marathon, and then heard the door open behind me and footsteps on the wooden deck.
-The next moment Mac sat behind me, his legs appearing on either side of me and his arms coming forwards to pull me back tightly against his chest.
-He dropped a quick kiss on my hair but didn't say anything, leaving me to my own mixed thoughts and crumpled feelings.
+The next moment, Mac sat behind me, his legs appearing on either side of me and his arms coming forward to pull me back tightly against his chest.
+He dropped a quick kiss on my hair, but didn't say anything, leaving me to my own mixed thoughts and crumpled feelings.

-It seemed that just as soon as my heart shattered with the thought of losing Davey it healed at the thought of gaining Mac.
-I'd hurt someone deeply but, in the process, I'd brought indescribable substance to the lives of two other people.
-I was confused and I was pretty sure I was going to continue to be so for some time to come, I guess this was just something I was going to have to come to terms with.
+It seemed that, just as soon as my heart shattered with the thought of losing Davey, it healed at the thought of gaining Mac.
+I'd hurt someone deeply, but, in the process, I'd brought indescribable substance to the lives of two other people.
+I was confused and I was pretty sure I was going to continue to be so for some time, I guess this was just something I was going to have to come to terms with.